ankiitt-07/Capgemini/README.md

-Capgemini
+CAPGEMINI

 ------------
-starting date:-  27 jan 2025
+Starting Date:-  27 jan 2025

 -----------------------------

+Day1:-

-Day1:- Primitive Datatypes , Type Casting
+1: Primitive Datatypes , Type Casting

 ------------------------------------------------------------------------------

+Day2 :-

-Day2 :- Local vs Static vs Global vs Instance , Pass by value , Pass by reference ,Final keyword , wap to check the marks is greater than 75
+1: Local vs Static vs Global vs Instance

+2:  Pass by value , Pass by reference ,Final keyword

+3: wap to check the marks is greater than 75

 --------------------------------------------------------------------------------------------

+Day 3:-

-Day 3:-Operator, Ternary Operator , Code Hygiene(Naming Convention)
+1: Operator, Ternary Operator , Code Hygiene(Naming Convention)

-1:wap to remove duplicate elements from array.
+2: wap to remove duplicate elements from array.

-2:wap to find frequency of each element of array
+3: wap to find frequency of each element of array

-3:wap to do union of two arrays
+4: wap to do union of two arrays

-4:wap to find common bw two arrays
+5: wap to find common bw two arrays

 -------------------------------------------------------------------------------------------